Gamer2020/PokemonGameEditor/README.md

 TM/HM Editor

+Ability to use a seperate ini

 Planned Features
 =================

 Ability to add more Pokemon.

 Ability to add more attacks.

-Implement a way to tag ROMs without actually writing to the ROM in order to use separate inis.
-Tag should only be applied if needed.
-Some way of using seperate inis.

 Ability to add more items.